asongent/docker-tutorial/docs/tutorial/image-building-best-practices/index.md

 1. Now, make a change to the `src/static/index.html` file (like change the `<title>` to say "The Awesome Todo App").

-1. Build the Docker image now using `docker build -t getting-started .` again.
+1. Build the Docker image now using `docker build -t docker-tutorial .` again.
 This time, your output should look a little different.

     ```plaintext hl_lines="5 8 11"
     Sending build context to Docker daemon  219.1kB